Strong local uniqueness for the vacant set of random interlacements: Useful facts

 \subsection{Localization and couplings}

-We now set up the framework to decompose trajectories into excursions between a pair of nested sets, denoted as {$ D$} and {$ U$} below, which later will allow us to split certain `local' connectivity events into two parts --- one possessing very good decoupling properties and the other involving an atypical number of excursions (see Sections~\ref{sec:coarse_graining} and~\ref{sec:supcrit_upper_bnd}).
+We now set up the framework to decompose trajectories into excursions between a pair of nested sets, denoted as {$ D$} and {$ U$} below, which will later allow us to split various local connectivity events into two parts --- one possessing very good decoupling properties and the other involving an atypical number of excursions (see Sections~\ref{sec:coarse_graining} and~\ref{sec:supcrit_upper_bnd}).
+From here on we assume that for any realization $\omega =\sum_{i \geq 0} \delta_{(\widehat w_i^*, u_i)} \in \Omega $ (see above \eqref{eq:law_muKu}) the labels $u_i$, $i \geq 0$ are pairwise distinct and that $\omega(\widehat W_K^*\times \R_+)=\infty$ and $\omega(\widehat W_K^*\times[0,u])<\infty$ for all $u \geq 0$ and $K \subset \subset \Z^d$.
+We do not incur any loss of generality with these assumptions since these sets have full $\P$-measure.